yakosgit/STAT656_COVID_PROJECT/Status_Update.md

 # Step 2:
-*ToDelete (Explain the concept in simple language.
-Be on the lookout for moments in which you use terminology from this class.
-Seek to use the definition instead.
-Include a very simple example demonstrating the underlying idea.)*

 - In a classification model, we ofter generate estimated class probabilities.

 - While we don't know the true probability of Y given a value(s) of the predictor variable(s), we want the predicted probabilities to align with the true likelihood of the event or class.

 - To estimate how well these align, we can compare a given predicted probability from our model with the proportion of events from the observations with that predicted probability.
 For example, if our model produces a probability of say 25% that a given observation Xi belonged to Class Ci, then this value would be well calibrated if similar events as Xi in the data set were from class Ci 1 of 4 times, on average.

-- To make this easier to plot as we may not have any observations at every given probability estimate, we bin the observations much like we do when making a histogram.

 - To create our plot we bin the predicted class probabilities and plot the midpoint of the bin against the observed probabilities.
 A calibration plot with a 45 degree line would indicate “perfectly calibrated” probabilities.